- Rs. 5 Lakh Coverage @ Rs. 12.9/Day

 - In the case of a group insurance cover provided by your company, you can opt to port the health insurance cover provided by your employer, to an individual cover.
 However, you can convert this group insurance plan to an individual plan only with the same insurer.
 After a year under the individual cover, you can switch to a different insurer.

-- If your family members are covered under a group insurance policy provided by your employer, they can migrate from such a group policy to either a family floater policy or an individual health insurance policy, with the same insurer.
+- If your family members are covered under a group insurance policy provided by your employer, they can migrate from such a group policy to either a family floater health insurance policy or an individual health insurance policy, with the same insurer.

 Over to You!